convo-lang/convo-lang/convo/tui/tui-notes.md

   - classic
   - per-side border colors
 - Added scroll offsets for scrollable sprites.
+- Added clipping bounds for scrollable container children:
+  - drawing operations respect an internal clip stack
+  - scrollable sprite children clip to the sprite content rect
+  - parent borders remain visible because clipping is scoped to children only
+  - nested scrollable containers clip by intersecting parent and child clip rects
+  - absolute sprites continue to be drawn by the existing absolute rendering pass
 - Added inline text wrapping:
   - `wrap` wraps on whitespace when possible and hard wraps words that exceed available width
   - `wrap-hard` wraps exactly at the available width